NASO7Y/traffic-sign-detection/README.md

 Contributions are highly encouraged!
 Follow these steps to contribute:

 1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-branch-name`).
+2. Create a new branch for your feature.
-3. Commit changes (`git commit -m "Add new feature"`).
-4. Push to the branch (`git push origin feature-branch-name`).
-5. Open a pull request.
+3. Commit your changes and submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 ## Acknowledgments